tkurtbond/tkurtbond.github.io/posts/2020/03/16/playing-classic-traveller-in-2020/index.rst

    improvise an adventure on the spot.
 So we didn't get far, alas.

-   I bought several new editions of Traveller over the years (`Megatraveller`, `Traveller: The New Era`, `Traveller 4`) but never found the chance to play them.
+   I bought several new editions of Traveller over the years (`Megatraveller`, `Traveller: The New Era`, `Traveller 4, Traveller 5`) but never found the chance to play them.
 But my interest in Classic Traveller grew once I found it being talked about in Internet forums and blogs.
 I bought a copy of the original rules and several other LBBs, and some of the farfuture.net CD-ROMs.

 Anyway, yesterday afternoon I went over to my friend's house with my `Starter Traveller` box and some other Classic Traveller materials for